extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Bios Setup:
 ```
 - Make sure the IGP is set to Enabled for the Framebuffer to be recognized (Auto will not work)
+- Disable CFG Lock
 - Advanced Mode > Settings > Above 4G Decoding > Enabled
 - Advanced Mode > Settings > USB Configuration > XHCI Hand-off > Enabled
 - Advanced Mode > Boot > CSM Support > Disabled
 ```
 NOTE: Bios has shared a BETA!
-BIOS that adresses the CFG Unlock, reverting to French issue and allows to disable the serial port which will make the Apple Watch Unlock work again.
-[More Information Here](https://www.tonymacx86.com/threads/ssdt-or-clover-patch-to-disable-super-i-o-serial-port-on-gigabyte-z390-m-gaming.287471/page-8).
+BIOS that adresses the CFG Unlock, reverting to French issue and allows to disable the serial port which will make the Apple Watch Unlock work again. [>More info here<](https://www.tonymacx86.com/threads/ssdt-or-clover-patch-to-disable-super-i-o-serial-port-on-gigabyte-z390-m-gaming.287471/page-8).
 Important is to use a screen without USB/SD hub when configuring the bios for the first time otherwise you just have a black screen getting into the bios.
 Read the link for more info.
 USE THIS AT YOUR OWN RISK!

 ## USB Setup: